PolicyChanges/NESArduinoAdapter/readme.md

 Tips for improving TEC latency
-  -Turn off v-sync and in fullscreen mode
+  -Turn off v-sync and in fu32screen mode
   -Turn off adaptive sync(gsync/freesync)
   -Put settings to lowest(partical size to maximum), and increase until latency becomes problematic -If using a multi-usb port, ensure other ports are empty